samrelins/CS50W_Final_Project_Diarize/README.md

 * **`view_entry`**: A user can select any previous entry from the overview screen to see all of the information they entered when creating and completing the entry.
 * **`intro`**: when a user first creates an account, or requests a review of the site functionality, they are directed to the intro page.
 This guides the user step-by-step through each section of the application, with an explanation of the functionality and how it contributes to the user’s positive psychology

 The back-end script in `views.py` tells only a small part of the story.
-A large portion of the site's interacive features is handled front-end via several small HTML files stitched together with client-side javascript.
+A large portion of the site's interactive features is handled front-end via several small HTML files stitched together with client-side javascript.
 Each of the intro, plan and review routes has a similar structure and logic:
 * The route’s view function in `views.py` (e.g `plan_entry`) loads a base template with an empty section for the page content
 * The base template includes a javascript file that handles the rest of the page logic - these javascript files can be found in static/js `e.g plan.js`
 * The javascript requests the page content as it is required via asynchronous (or AJAX) requests, inserts the content into the main section of the page, and adds the required interactive functionality to the HTML elements once loaded